mhbemani/hotel-reservation/README.md

-a simple hotel-reservation CLI application based on basic network and socket poggramming
+a simple hotel-reservation CLI application based on basic network and socket pogramming